 Entry Fee & Forms

-The non-refundable registration fee is $50 per participant (teacher/sponsor/student/guest).
+The non-refundable registration fee is $75 per participant (teacher/sponsor/student/guest) and $20 parking pass if applicable.
 Please see the Forms/Due Dates/Guidelines page for details.

 ALL STUDENTS MUST BE ACCOMPANIED BY AN ADULT - absolutely NO exceptions!